arrayfire/arrayfire/docs/pages/interop_cuda.md

 Interoperability with CUDA {#interop_cuda}
 ========

 As extensive as ArrayFire is, there are a few cases where you are still working with custom [CUDA] (@ref interop_cuda) or [OpenCL] (@ref interop_opencl) kernels.
 For example, you may want to integrate ArrayFire into an existing code base for productivity or you may want to keep it around the old implementation for testing purposes.
-In this post we are going to talk about how to integrate your custom kernels into ArrayFire in a seamless fashion.
+Arrayfire provides a number of functions that allow it to work alongside native CUDA commands.
+In this tutorial we are going to talk about how to use native CUDA memory operations and integrate custom CUDA kernels into ArrayFire in a seamless fashion.

 # In and Out of Arrayfire